interactivedatacomics/interactivedatacomics.github.io/documentation.md

 # Data

-Our spec has some constructs to refer to data, as it is intended for the construction of data comics.
+Our spec has some constructs to refer to data, as it is intended for the construction of [Data Comics](https://www.datacomics.net/).

 ## Classes
 Classes group visual elements within your elements into groups.
 Classes can be used to, e.g., highlight elements or otherwise refer to groups of elements.